isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 ----------------------------------------------------------------
 No, generally only the low-level sequence (DNA and RNA) and SNP-array data (CEL files) require dbGaP authorization.
 All of the "high-level" molecular data, as well as the clinical data are open-access and much of this has been made available in a convenient set of BigQuery tables.
+Note that as of August 2024, only open access data is available through ISB-CGC.

 Where can I find the TCGA data that ISB-CGC has made publicly available in BigQuery tables?
 ----------------------------------------------------------------------------------------------